yiichou/mongo-partial-dump/Readme.md

 `db1` is the database you want to partially dump, and `db2` is the destination database.

+## Internals

+This tools dumps every collection by waiting for its dependency collection to be first dumped.
+It is then dumped using all object ids of the dependent collection as the foreign key of your collection.

+This cannot work with any data model, because this assumes data are hierarchical.
+If you have a user collection it will probably not be exported.
+You can export it with another schema or by making a full dump.

 ## Next steps

 - Handle databases URL using env variables